Create a Tunnel

 The engine supports multiple tunnel protocols.
 HTTP is the default for published tunnels, and it is the most feature-complete option because it supports HTTP routing, connection upgrades, and edge authentication.

-Non-HTTP protocols are useful for custom traffic and legacy protocols.
-Protocol selection is exposed as flags on rstream forward.
+Non-HTTP protocols are useful for custom traffic, transport-level TLS behavior, datagrams, and application protocols that already define their own framing.
+Protocol selection is exposed as one mutually exclusive flag on rstream forward.

 Common example